Tuol Sleng Genocide Museum: History

 To accommodate the victims of purges that were important enough for the attention of the Khmer Rouge, a new detention center was planned in the building that was formerly known as Tuol Svay Prey High School, named after a royal ancestor of King Norodom Sihanouk.
 The five buildings of the complex were converted in March or April 1976 into a prison and an interrogation center.
 Other buildings in town had already been used as prison S-21.
 The Khmer Rouge renamed the complex "Security Prison 21" (S-21) and construction began to adapt the prison for the inmates: the buildings were enclosed in electrified barbed wire, the classrooms converted into tiny prison and torture chambers, and all windows were covered with iron bars and barbed wire to prevent escapes and suicides.

 From 1976 to 1979, an estimated 20,000 people were imprisoned at Tuol Sleng (the precise number is unknown).
 At any one time, the prison held between 1,000 and 1,500 prisoners.
 They were repeatedly tortured and coerced into naming family members and close associates, who were in turn arrested, tortured and killed.
-In the early months of S-21's existence, most of the victims were from the previous Lon Nol regime and included soldiers, government officials, as well as academics, doctors, teachers, students, factory workers, monks, engineers, etc. Later, the party leadership's paranoia turned on its own ranks and purges throughout the country saw thousands of party activists and their families brought to Tuol Sleng and murdered.
+In the early months of S-21's existence, most of the victims were from the previous Lon Nol regime and included soldiers, government officials, as well as academics, doctors, teachers, students, factory workers, monks, engineers, etc. Later, the party leadership's paranoia turned on its own ranks, and purges throughout the country brought thousands of party activists and their families to Tuol Sleng, where they were murdered.
 Those arrested included some of the highest ranking politicians such as Khoy Thoun, Vorn Vet and Hu Nim.
 Although the official reason for their arrest was "espionage", these men may have been viewed by Khmer Rouge leader Pol Pot as potential leaders of a coup against him.
 Prisoners' families were sometimes brought en masse to be interrogated and later executed at the Choeung Ek extermination center.

 In 1979, the prison was uncovered by the invading Vietnamese army.
 At some point between 1979 and 1980 the prison was reopened by the government of the People's Republic of Kampuchea as a historical museum memorializing the actions of the Khmer Rouge regime.